AndraxDev/speak-gpt/README.md

 > [!NOTE]
 >
-> This project is a part of my Bachelor Thesis.
+> This project was a part of my Bachelor Thesis.
 Attribution is required to use this work.
 Copyright (c) 2023-2025 Dmytro Ostapenko.
 All rights reserved.
 >
 > Cite as: Dmytro Ostapenko (2024), "Review Program Automation Using Copilot Services" Bachelor Thesis, Technical University of Košice, 2024.

 > [!CAUTION]
 >
 > We are dropping support of the following Android versions soon: 9, 10, 11.
 It's related with recent changes in SDK and security.
-Older Android versions uses deprecated and unstable features like RenderScript.
+Older Android versions use deprecated and unstable features like RenderScript.

 ## Download